opendistro/for-elasticsearch-docs/docs/sql/basic.md

 ## Limit

 Specify the maximum number of documents that you want to retrieve.
-This is similar to the `size` parameter in Elasticsearch.
 Used to prevent fetching large amounts of data into memory.

-*Example 1*: Specify the number of results to be returned:
+*Example 1*: If you pass in a single argument, it's mapped to the `size` parameter in Elasticsearch and the `from` parameter is set to 0.

 ```sql
 SELECT account_number